-The project was acquired through staking in 2015 and consists of twelve concessions totaling 7,650 Has.
+The project consists of twelve concessions totaling 7,650 Has. and is subject to Net Smelter Royalties ("NSR") totalling 1.5%.
 The exploration target is a high sulfidation epithermal ("HSE") precious metal project and exhibits geophysical (IP, Mag) and geochemical characteristics related to a porphyry copper system.
 The alteration system contains anomalous, outcropping concentrations of gold with values in rock of up to 17 g/t and anomalous copper in rock of up to 11%.
 Pacaska is easily accessible by a paved, single lane road originating at the Pan American Highway in the town of Palpa 90 km southwest of Pacaska.